plutomi/plutomi/README.md

 ## Infra

 Plutomi is deployed to AWS using [CDK](https://aws.amazon.com/cdk/).
 A couple of resources are created like a [Fargate](https://aws.amazon.com/fargate/) service which runs the [web app](/packages/web) (NextJS) and [api](/packages/api/) (Rust with Axum) in a private subnet as well as a NAT instance using [fck-nat](https://fck-nat.dev/) for outbound traffic.
-We use [SES](https://aws.amazon.com/ses/) for sending emails and have an event processing pipeline to handle things like opens, clicks, bounces, etc. We use Cloudflare for DNS, CDN, WAF and other goodies - make sure to add a [Cache Rule](https://developers.cloudflare.com/cache/how-to/cache-rules/) to ignore `/api` routes.
+We use [SES](https://aws.amazon.com/ses/) for sending emails and have an event processing pipeline to handle things like opens, clicks, bounces, and custom app events like `totp.requested` or `invite.sent`.
+We use Cloudflare for DNS, CDN, WAF and other goodies - make sure to add a [Cache Rule](https://developers.cloudflare.com/cache/how-to/cache-rules/) to ignore `/api` routes.

 For the database, we are using [MongoDB on Atlas](https://www.mongodb.com/atlas/database) where we store everything in one collection.
 We write small documents and index a `relatedTo` attribute that is shared across all items.
 For most queries, we can get an item and all of the items it is related to without using `$lookup`.
 You can check [this video](https://youtu.be/eEENrNKxCdw?t=1190) for a demonstration of this technique.

+Logging is handled by [Axiom](https://axiom.co/) but this isn't required.

 ### Running Locally